-(1) The Aerodrome Operator shall ensure that information on the condition of the movement area and the operational status of related facilities shall be provided to the aeronautical information services Section, and similar information of operational significance to the air traffic services units, to enable those units to provide the necessary information to arriving and departing aircraft.
+(1) The Aerodrome Operator shall ensure that information on the condition of the movement area and the operational status of related facilities shall be provided to the aeronautical information services Section, and similar information of operational significance to the air traffic services units, to enable those units to provide the necessary information to arriving

+PART 14 - Design and Operations of Aerodromes and departing aircraft.
 The information shall be kept up to date and changes in conditions reported without delay.